 The intermediate care unit (IMCU) can fulfill an important role in our hospitals.
-Logistically situated between the hospital ward and the intensive care unit (ICU), the IMCU provides hemodynamic and respiratory support for deteriorating patients from the hospital ward, admits patients in need of extensive (postoperative) monitoring, and serves as a buffer unit to facilitate earlier discharge from the ICU.

-The IMCU can be configured differently in different hospitals due to local hospital profile and needs.
-Through knowledge of the actual effects of (differences in) configurations of the IMCU, the best hospital-specific design can be chosen.
-One crucial aspect of the IMCU configuration is the management format.
+Logistically situated between the hospital ward and the intensive care unit (ICU), the IMCU provides hemodynamic and respiratory support for deteriorating patients from the hospital ward, admits patients in need of extensive (postoperative) monitoring, and serves as a buffer unit to facilitate earlier discharge from the ICU.1 needs.2 Through knowledge of the actual effects of (differences in) configurations of the IMCU, the best hospital-specific design can be chosen.3 One crucial aspect of the IMCU configuration is the management format.